 Fostering

-Why do some children need looked after?
+Why do some children need to go into foster care?

 • Hospitalisation or illness of one or both parents

-• Inability of parents to cope, need for time out
+• Inability of parents to cope/need for time out

-• Parents who have drink or drug related problems
+• Parents who have drink or drug-related problems

-• Abuse or neglect in relation to the child
+• Abuse or neglect concerning the child

 More information about fostering